 We also had fun drying some fruit.
 Whilst they can be sun-dried in warmer climates (air temperature needs to be at least 30°C) we found that oven drying provided excellent and consistent results here in the UK.

-METHOD - Drying fruits
+Drying fruits for rabbits

 - Use organically grown fruit and vegetables where possible, which will be free from pesticides.
 Wash well first.